§ Trust Spanning Protocol (TSP) Specification

 Inner_Message = {Envelope_1, Payload_1, Signature_1},

-Nested_Message = {Envelope_0, {Non_Confidential_Fields_0,
+Nested_Message = {Envelope_0, Control_Fields_0, TSP_SEAL_0(Inner_Message), Signature0}

-In this scheme, the inner message MUST use the confidential data field of the outer message in order to achieve the protection of the inner message metadata.
+In this scheme, the inner message MUST use the confidential payload of the outer message in order to achieve the protection of the inner message metadata.
 Other than that, we do not restrict the structures of inner and outer messages.
-For example, if the endpoints do not find the need for additional encryption of the inner message, they MAY choose to use the non-confidential payload fields for the inner message payload data.
-Applicatios should be aware that the confidentiality assurances would only be extended to the outer relationship if the inner message is embedded in the non-confidential field of the outer message.
+For example, if the endpoints do not find the need for additional encryption of the inner message, they MAY choose to use the non-confidential payload for the inner message payload data.
+Applications should be aware that the confidentiality assurances would only be extended to the outer relationship if the inner message is embedded in the non-confidential field of the outer message.

 § Nested Relationships